Single Payer Health Care: Are Democrats Starting Push After Trumpcare Disaster?

 After the stunning collapse of Trumpcare, the Republican plan to “repeal and replace” the 2010 Affordable Care and Patient Protection Act — better known as “Obamacare” — momentum appears to be gathering among Democrats in congress for a national, single payer health care plan.
 In fact, the only single payer legislation currently under consideration in either the senate or the House of Representatives has already gathered 78 co-sponsors.

 House bill H.R.
-676, titled the “Expanded and Improved Medicare For All Act,” was introduced in January by Michigan representative John Conyers (pictured above) who at 87 years old has served in the House continuously since 1965.
-Conyers first introduced the bill in 2003 — and has re-intriduced the single payer “Medicare For All” bill every two years since then, as each new congress starts its session.
+676, titled the “Expanded and Improved Medicare For All Act,” was introduced in January by Michigan representative John Conyers (pictured above) who at 87-years-old has served in the House continuously since 1965.
+Conyers first introduced the bill in 2003 — and has re-introduced the single payer “Medicare For All” bill every two years since then, as each new congress starts its session.

 Conyers bill is designed “to provide all individuals residing in the United States and U.S. territories with free health care that includes all medically necessary care, such as primary care and prevention, dietary and nutritional therapies, prescription drugs, emergency care, long-term care, mental health services, dental services, and vision care,” the text of the legislation says.